remkop/picocli/picocli-shell-jline3/README.md

 Picocli Shell JLine3 contains components and documentation for building interactive shell command line applications with JLine 3 and picocli.

-JLine and picocli complement each other very well and have little or none functional overlap.
+JLine and picocli complement each other very well and have little or no functional overlap.

 JLine provides interactive shell functionality but has no built-in command line parsing functionality.
 What it does provide is a tokenizer for splitting a single command line String into an array of command line argument Strings.